simulation-tree/expression-machine/README.md

 - Basic arithmetic operations (addition, subtraction, multiplication, division)
 - Parentheses for grouping operations
 - Injectable variables as floats
-- Injectable functions accepting either 1 or 0 values as input
+- Injectable functions accepting 1 or 0 input arguments

 ### Usage example
 Below is an example that returns coordinates for 360 points of a circle with either